onitake/kvl/README.md

 output format.

-It serves as the glue point between a Logger and the environment, so it should implement the Filter interface and send its output to a Sink.
+It serves as the glue point between a Logger and the environment, so it should act like a Filter, but but send its output to a sink instead.

 ### Sinks

-Ultimately, all data needs to end up somewhere (or be discarded).
-This is where Sinks come in.

-Once the Formatter has processed its data, it will send it through an I/O channel, to a remote server or simply write to Stdout.
+Once the Formatter has processed data, the result will be sent through an I/O channel, to a remote server or simply be written to Stdout.

-For most purposes this is best abstracted by the `io.Writer` interface.
-It is used by many standard APIs and can be implemented easily for a custom log destination.

-If `io.Writer` does not serve your purpose sufficiently, you can also write a custom Formatter that sends its data to a different type of Sink.
+This makes `io.Writer` interface a natural candidate for such a sink.

 ## Copyright + License